Symatem/Documentation/Transport/Ontology.md

 | Attribute | Like a property or a key in a dictionary / map |
 | Value | Like the value of a property or the value in a dictionary / map |

-### BitMap
+### Data
-Each symbol has its own infinite address space in which one of three states (0, 1 or undefined) can be assigned to each index.
+Each symbol has its own infinite address space in which a binary state can be assigned to each index.
-Only 0 and 1 are encoded while undefined is used to allow for sparsity.
-By default a symbols BitMap is filled with undefined and is thus empty.
-Also, they do not interfere with the Triples in any way.
+They do not interfere with the Triples in any way.
-These BitMaps are an abstraction of memory virtualization:
+They are an optimization and abstraction of memory virtualization:
 - To store numbers, text and files
 - To represent hardware devices and physical memory